 During the PAS Meeting

-- Once an allegation is received, the incident will be reviewed promptly by the PAS Executive Director, PAS Meeting Director, and members of a PAS Advisory Group, a subset of the Board of Directors.
+- Once an allegation is received, the incident will be reviewed promptly by the PAS Executive Director, PAS Meeting Director, and members of a PAS Advisory Group, comprised of the members of the Program Committee Leadership Team.

 - Based on this initial information, the complainant will be interviewed promptly by the PAS Executive Director and the PAS Meeting Director together.
 The complainant will be asked to provide his/her preferred resolution.